rockeet/nark-serialization/README.md

     output & d1 & d2 & d3 & sd1 & sd2; // saving, '&' is an alias of '<<'

-    input = output.head(); // shallow copy, input is the written part of output

-    input & d1 & d2 & d3 & sd1 & sd2; // loading, '&' is an alias of '>>'
+    input = output.head(); // shallow copy, input is the written part of output input & d1 & d2 & d3 & sd1 & sd2; // loading, '&' is an alias of '>>'
 }
 ```
+Is it a magic?
+I wrote the first version of nark-serialization at July 2006, three months later, I write [nark-rpc](/rockeet/nark-rpc) on top of nark-serialization.

 ## More

 To be done